shieldgenerator7/Ersatzica/Awoomoons Story/Awoomoon's Story.md

 Awsoodoo and Huripka were paired up to showcase their skills.

 "Go easy on me?"
-Huripka asked Awsoodoo.
+Huripka asked Awsoodoo, rubbing her neck.

 He looked left and right, but nodded anyway.